rscottwatson/k8s-with-vault-integration/README.md

 You will need to update the ip to your gateway IP address.
 TODO: Change this to use kustomize?

-Minikube kept setting my gateway to 192.168.68.1 yet that was not the IP address of my bridge network on my host so I had to make sure it was set properly each time I started minikube.
+Minikube kept setting my /etc/hosts entry for host.minikube.internal to 192.168.68.1 yet that was not the IP address of my bridge network on my host so I had to make sure it was set properly each time I started minikube.
 ## References
 - [Installing Vault with Helm](https://www.vaultproject.io/docs/platform/k8s/helm/run)
   - [Helm configuration](https://www.vaultproject.io/docs/platform/k8s/helm/configuration)